Nice to meet you.

 Know where will you work.
 Will you continue working from home if that’s what you were doing or will you need some sort of an office, whether it’s your own or a co-working space?
 Set up marketing plans to grow your leads and customers.
 Have processes in place to manage this expected influx of new customers.

-Ensure you can handle growth operationally for everything from managing and fulfilling orders and sales to managing your invoicing, accounting and payments.
-Digital tools and software are ideal for this and there are many free options available online, including free CRM software for businesses.
+Ensure you can handle growth operationally, from managing and fulfilling orders and sales to managing your invoicing, accounting, and payments.
+Digital tools and software are ideal for this, and there are many free options available online, including free CRM software for businesses.

 And lastly, have employees lined up, whether it’s full-time, part-time, or temporary staff.

 Make sure you quit your job with grace and goodwill by fulfilling the terms of your employment contract.
-Aside from the obvious of maintaining your reputation and just being a good corporate citizen, it’s important to never burn bridges.
+Aside from maintaining your reputation and being a good corporate citizen, it’s important never to burn bridges.

-You never know, your former employer could land up being a customer of yours, a supplier, or could even refer business to you in the future.
-It’s recommended to write a resignation letter or email to formalize it and make sure that you have it all in writing.
+You never know; your former employer could end up being a customer or supplier of yours or even refer business to you in the future.
+It’s recommended that you write a resignation letter or email to formalize it and ensure that you have everything in writing.

 Bottom line?
 Take the leap